- Getting started

 Once you’ve found that perfect article for your target audience, click the “Start Workflow” button in the content viewing sidebar.
 Once you've selected a specific workflow, you’ll see a bunch of options - from the top: edit headline, select the relevant campaign, how and where the content will be delivered, and whether you want to post directly to your social channels.

-Depending on how the Content Marketing Cloud is integrated with your website, you will either want to publish to a site or feed.
+Depending on how the Content Marketing Platform is integrated with your website, you will either want to publish to a site or feed.
 If you are unsure about which you should be posting to, contact your account administrator or your NewsCred Account Manager.

 Edit headline: click the Edit icon to change the text of the article headline.
 (Note: for licensed content, it is not legal to change anything in the body of the article.)
 Add/Edit image: click the image box to swap out or add a hero image.
 Search for licensed images from Getty, or upload your own.